 Growth-Hacking Process Step By Step

 The offered growth-hacking guidelines are a universal template for hackers in e-commerce B2B, SaaS, and other industries.
-You can customize and change these steps depending on your target audience, product specifications, and business needs.
+Depending on your target audience, product specifications, and business needs, you can customize and change these steps.

 Step #1.
 Start with the product and do market research